-Question: Research from Criteo has shown mobile app users are the most valuable throughout the entire customer journey — from initial conversion rate to average order value and repeat purchase rate.
+Q: Research from Criteo has shown mobile app users are the most valuable throughout the entire customer journey— from initial conversion rate to average order value and repeat purchase rate.
 Does this hold true for SeatGeek?
 How has SeatGeek prioritized acquiring and engaging mobile app users?

 Shoji: Our mobile app users are our most loyal users on average, and we certainly see higher repeat purchase rates among them.
 And this is something we account for when measuring the lifetime value of our users.